ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-2.md

     return;
   }

-  res.render('edit-tweets', { tweet: results[0] });
+  res.render('edit-tweet', { tweet: results[0] });
-}
+});
 ```

-We're rendering the 'edit-tweets' view and giving it the first result from our query since our results should only contain a single row.
-The 'edit-tweets' EJS file doesn't exist yet, but we'll create it in the next lesson.
+We're rendering the 'edit-tweet' view and giving it the first result from our query since our results should only contain a single row.
+The 'edit-tweet' EJS file doesn't exist yet, but we'll create it in the next lesson.